juliaogris/sysl-website/README.md

 # sysl-website
-Website for the Sysl design language
+Website for the Sysl design language.